sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="images/sqlpip.png">

-8. Repeat the steps 2 and 3 only.
+8. In this case, repeat the steps 2 and 3 only.

 9. Tag the DB server (**cust1sqlSrv14**) by entering the tag as **db**.